choncode/python_dev_boilerplate/README.md

 # Python Dev Boilerplate

+This is a template repository to get you started with a Python project.

 ## What this includes:
  - `src` and `test` directories
  - `main.py` and `test_main`.py to get you started